 Communicating doors install in the same wall back to back with anywhere from 3″ to 24″ between the doors.
 Our line of IsoDoor is unique in that we have full communicating door testing for any combination of IsoDoor style in several different assemblies.

 The advantage of communicating doors is considerable.
 With doors installed back to back, a redundancy in seals and dead air space between extreme mass is created.
 This allows doors with single operable performance in the low to high STC 40’s to achieve ratings in the mid to high STC 60’s when communicating.
 This level of performance would not be possible in a single operating door.

 The entire line of IsoDoor was tested in 2012 at NWAA Labs as single operable doors and in communicating door assemblies.
 We have 15 official tests related to the IsoDoor line with performance ranging from STC 29 up to STC 65.

-If a standard size door is purchased, then a lead time of two to three weeks is typical for small orders with less than four doors.
-Lead times on larger orders are quoted at the time of purchase and range anywhere from three to eight weeks depending on the size and complexity of the order, as well as the location of the delivery.
+If a standard size door is purchased, then a lead time of about three weeks is typical for small orders with less than four doors.
+Lead times on larger orders are quoted at the time of purchase and range anywhere from four to eight weeks depending on the size and complexity of the order, as well as the location of the delivery.

 Our manufacturing process is on a first come first serve basis.
 We suggest ordering as early as possible to be included in the manufacturing schedule and to avoid project delays.